carolzhou/multiPhATE2/README.md

 6) Install conda packages within that environment:  `$ conda install python=3`

+Note that on some systems you may need to install into your Conda environment the openssl and/or libiconv libraries, if they do not already exist on your system.
+To do this, you may install using Conda as follows:

+$ conda install -c bioconda openssl=1.0
+$ conda install -c anaconda libiconv

-Repeat for each of biopython, emboss, blast, glimmer, prodigal, hmmer, trnascan-se, wget, clustalo.
+Repeat Conda installation for each of biopython, emboss, blast, glimmer, prodigal, hmmer, trnascan-se, wget, clustalo.

 7) When running multiPhATE within your multiphate Conda environment, the pipeline will use the version of python and the third party codes installed within the multiphate environment, so there should be no clashes with other versions of these packages that may be installed elsewhere on your system.
 When you are finished running multiPhATE, you may exit from the multiphate Conda environment:  $ source deactivate